PWC Buying Guide: Jet Skis, WaveRunners & More

 Any time spent on the water is time well spent.
 While boating is a fun way to enjoy life topside, riding around on a PWC is a unique open water experience that can’t be compared to any other aquatic activity.
 If you’re lucky enough to own a PWC in a region where you have access to the ocean, lakes, rivers and canals, you’ll be thrilled to know that you can enjoy your PWC in all of these waters.

-Where you plan to go jet-skiing is an essential factor in your purchasing choice.
+Where you plan to go Jet-Skiing is an essential factor in your purchasing choice.
 Some people may not realize that even though they bought the best option for the ocean, they still need to take precautions.
 Saltwater can cause damage to your PWC.
-Even the backwaters near the ocean may have a high salt content that can corrode your vessel.
+Even the backwaters near the sea may have a high salt content that can corrode your vessel.
 You’ll need to consistently care for your PWC any time you use it in these environments.

 New vs. Used: What to Look for When Buying a Jet Ski or Other PWC

 - Why do you want a PWC?
-Riding on a PWC is a fantastic feeling and owning one is even more fun!
+Riding on a PWC is a fantastic feeling, and owning one is even more fun!
 Whether it’s for occasional recreation when the summer arrives or for fishing every weekend, you should know why exactly you’re buying one.

 - How often will you use it?
 If you have waterfront property or public boating areas close by, you may be using your Jet Ski, Sea-Doo, or WaveRunner more frequently than if you have to drive hours to reach a body of water.
 Be sure to keep in mind the seasonal changes in your region that impact your ability to use a PWC.

 - What is your budget?
-You should have a set budget in mind before you browse so you can responsibly afford this investment for the long-term.
+You should have a set budget in mind before you browse so you can responsibly afford this investment for the long term.

 Consider choosing a PWC in the same way you would select a car.
 You can have the newest model for a higher price, or you can spend less money and pick a pre-owned model that other outdoor enthusiasts have enjoyed.
-There is no wrong choice — just simply the choice that’s best for your needs, lifestyle and budget.
+There is no wrong choice — just simply the best choice for your needs, lifestyle and budget.